FAQ’s regarding Visas often asked by our Clients…

 What is a Visa? – A Visa is a stamp on your passport on one of the back pages from a foreign country giving you permission to enter and travel to that country .

 What countries require a Brazil visa? – As a general rule, if your country requires Brazilians to get a visa to enter then Brazil will also require one for you to enter Brazil (they call this “reciprocity” rule).

-If you are an American, Canadian or Australian citizen you DO NEED a visa for Brazil effective**** June 17th, 2019 *****for stays up to 90 days for tourism.
-If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian you do NOT need a visa for travel to Brazil.
+If you are an American, Canadian or Australian or Japanese citizen you DO NOT need a visa for Brazil effective**** June 17th, 2019 *****for stays up to 90 days for tourism.
+If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian you also do NOT need a visa for travel to Brazil.

 If you are a citizen of another country besides these, click HERE to see a list (from the Consulate of Brazil’s ) website indicating what countries require a visa and which are exempt. (be sure to carefully read the first page and number codes to understand the site).

 Do I need a visa to travel to Brazil if I already have a passport? – If you require a visa for travel, YES.
 A visa is a stamp on one of the back pages of your actual passport from the Brazilian government giving you permission to enter Brazil and has nothing to do with the passport itself.

 Where/how do I obtain my Brazil visa? – You may obtain your visa directly at the closest consulate of Brazil to where you live OR through a third party visa processing company.
 Starting on June 17th, 2019 Americans/Canadians/Australians and Japanese will have a VISA WAIVER for travel to Brazil so NO VISA will be required for stays up to 90 days!!!